 Conversations with Women Making a Difference in Delaware

-Join us at the Delaware Art Museum on April 11 for the second in series of “Conversations with Women Making a Difference in Delaware: Claiming our Seat at the Table.”
+Join us at the Delaware Art Museum on October 10 for the third in series of “Conversations with Women Making a Difference in Delaware: Claiming our Seat at the Table.”

 Carol Arnott-Robbins, founder of NEWS4Women, will facilitate a panel discussion followed by a Q&A session.
 Topics will include career highlights, life stories, and hard-earned wisdom from these three influential women.
-The three April panelists include:
+The evening will also include a short preview of an upcoming exhibit at the Art Museum, Posing Beauty in African American Culture , which opens on October 19.
+The three October panelists include:

 Bring your friends — and bring the men in your life — to this fun and inspirational evening.